droidchief/supermarket-discount-engine/README.md

 - Product-level discounts (`FixedDiscount`, `PercentageDiscount`)
 - Overall-level discounts (`OverallDiscount`) based on customer loyalty
 - 11% VAT is calculated after all discounts
-- Clean modular architecture using OOP and SOLID principles